Steve McFadden

-Steve Robert McFadden (né Reid; born 20 March 1959) is an English actor whose career has spanned four decades.
-He rose to prominence for his role as longstanding character Phil Mitchell in the BBC One soap opera EastEnders, which he has played since 1990.
-Regarded as one of the show's most popular characters, he has received numerous accolades including the British Soap Award for Outstanding Achievement.
+Steve Robert McFadden (né Reid; born 20 March 1959) is an English actor.
+He is best known for his role as Phil Mitchell in the BBC One soap opera EastEnders, which he has played since 1990.
+He has received accolades including the British Soap Award for Outstanding Achievement.
 McFadden was also the presenter of the game show Britain's Hardest (2004).

 Early life

 Steve McFadden was born in Maida Vale, London, on 20 March 1959.
 He left school in 1975, and had short stints in jobs including labouring, carrot picking, plumbing and working at a builder's merchant.
 After attending university, McFadden decided that he wanted to become an actor, and was accepted into the Royal Academy of Dramatic Art in 1984, graduating in 1987.

 Career

 In 1988, McFadden got his first acting role as an uncredited extra in the film Buster.
-He played his first speaking role as a football hooligan in the 1989 BBC television film The Firm, and this was followed by guest appearances in television series including The Bill, Minder and Bergerac.
+He played his first speaking role as a football hooligan in the 1989 BBC television film The Firm, and this was followed by guest appearances in television series including The Bill, Minder, and Bergerac.

-McFadden then began portraying the role of Phil Mitchell in the BBC soap opera EastEnders.
-He joined EastEnders at the beginning of 1990, at the same time as Ross Kemp, who played Phil's younger brother Grant Mitchell.
-During that time, his character was involved in several popular storylines, such as Sharongate (in which it was revealed that he had an affair with his brother's wife Sharon) in 1994, and the Who Shot Phil? storyline in March 2001, when his character was shot and wounded by a mystery attacker.
+McFadden then began portraying the role of Phil Mitchell in the BBC soap opera EastEnders, at the beginning of 1990, at the same time as Ross Kemp, who played Phil's younger brother Grant Mitchell.

 McFadden then made a brief appearance in the film Kevin & Perry Go Large (2000), and starred in an episode of the BBC anthology series Murder in Mind in 2001.
-He left EastEnders in late 2003 for a one-year break to concentrate on pantomimes.
-His character was written out of the series after being framed for an armed robbery by Den Watts (played by Leslie Grantham), and going on the run after breaking out of prison.

-During his break from EastEnders, he presented the reality television series Britain's Hardest, which was an underground competition broadcast on Sky One in 2004.
-In 2005, he filmed a small part as a detective sergeant in the film Provoked which released in 2006.
+He presented the reality television series Britain's Hardest, which was an underground competition broadcast on Sky One in 2004.
+In 2005, he filmed a small part as a detective sergeant in the film Provoked in 2006.

-He returned to EastEnders for two episodes in April 2005.
-In the story, Phil returned to Walford in need of financial help, only to be arrested and returned to prison.
-In October 2005, he returned on a permanent basis, after his character was cleared of armed robbery.
-As of 2025, he is one of the longest running characters in the series.
+He returned to EastEnders for two episodes in April 2005, and in October 2005, he returned on a permanent basis, after his character was cleared of armed robbery.

 He has also appeared as Captain Hook in a pantomime production of Peter Pan from 2010 to 2011 at the Wycombe Swan.